HermesMarc/hermesmarc.github.io/_posts/2024-06-11-computing-bezout-coefficients.md

 $$

 the last of which is our desired Bézout identity.
-Note that we did not have to do any tedious revers substitutions or similar things!
+Note that we did not have to do any tedious reverse substitutions or similar things!
 The coefficients were simply computed along the side.